Author’s Last name, First initial. (Date published). Title. URL

 Including APA citations and references in your research projects is a very important component of the research process.
 When you include citations, you’re being a responsible researcher.
 You’re showing readers that you were able to find valuable, high-quality information from other sources, place them into your project where appropriate, all while acknowledging the original authors and their work.

-Believe it or not, there are instances when students and scholars attempt to include in-text and full references in the appropriate places, but still accidentally plagiarize.
+Believe it or not, there are instances when you could attempt to include in-text and full references in the appropriate places, but still accidentally plagiarize.
 Here are some common mistakes to be aware of:

 “Grown-ups never understand anything by themselves, and it is tiresome for children to be always and forever explaining things to them.”